When freshwater inflows into estuaries are reduced, what is a potential outcome?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

-When freshwater inflows into estuaries are reduced, several significant ecological outcomes can occur, which collectively contribute to the overall health and biodiversity of the estuary.
+When freshwater inflows into estuaries are reduced, a variety of detrimental ecological outcomes can occur, underpinning the selection of "All of the above" as the correct answer.

 Subscribe